Iron rich foods for baby led weaning

 “Well-planned vegan, lacto-vegetarian, and lacto-ovo-vegetarian diets are appropriate for all stages of the life cycle, including pregnancy and lactation.
 Appropriately planned vegan, lacto-vegetarian, and lacto-ovo-vegetarian diets satisfy nutrient needs of infants, children, and adolescents and promote normal growth.”

-The American Academy of Pediatrics recommends that babies take a dietary iron supplement starting at 4 months of age.
-And while this isn’t a worldwide recommendation, you may want to ask your doctor if she thinks iron supplementation would be beneficial for your vegetarian baby.
+The American Academy of Pediatrics advice is that babies take a dietary iron supplement starting at 4 months of age.
+And while this isn’t a worldwide recommendation, you may want to ask your doctor if she thinks a supplementation would be beneficial for your vegetarian baby.

 Ways to use fortified infant cereal when baby-led weaning: